benblasberg/ppt2json/README.md

 Assumptions:

-- Power point documents given are 2007 or greater format
+- Power point documents given are 2007 or newer format

 Build and execute: